Skip to main content.

 Many studies show people who wake earlier are far less likely to develop depression, anxiety or other mood disorders.
 Researchers believe one reason could be those who wake up earlier have more access to daylight, which is a natural mood booster.

-Plus, you have more time for you in the morning, whether that’s exercising, planning your day ahead or relaxing with a cup of joe—all of which are key to reducing stress.
+Plus, you have more time for yourself in the morning, whether that’s exercising, planning your day ahead or relaxing with a cup of joe—all of which are key to reducing stress.

 Time for a healthy breakfast